 - Thomas E. Townsley helped a security guard working at W.R.
 Grace who went to the post office to buy stamps when he was rear-ended in an intersection governed by a traffic signal.
 A medical supply van struck his vehicle causing the client neck and back injuries.
 He suffered a herniated disc in his neck and one in his lower back.
 He wanted to avoid surgery; however, after two years of treatment, he could not take the ongoing pain and elected to have both neck and back surgery.
 This case was mediated twice.
 The claim settled one month before trial for a total of $800,000.

 - Thomas E. Townsley helped a 26-year-old longshoreman who fell climbing down from a vessel when one of the steps in the ladder broke.
 He fell about six feet to the dock.
 He injured his head, neck, mid-back, lower back and knee.
 The knee ended up being OK.
 He suffered disc injuries to his neck, thoracic spine and lower back.
 He underwent two lower back surgeries (fusions).
 The past medicals were about $263,000.
-The trial award was approximately $1,800,000 with the defendant being assessed 70 percent at fault and the plaintiff 30 percent at fault.
+The trial award was almost $6,000,000 with the defendant being assessed 70 percent at fault and the plaintiff 30 percent at fault.

 - Thomas E. Townsley helped a 42-year-old female card dealer who, while leaving the casino, slipped and fell on the gangway.
 She struck her rear, back and head.
 She also injured both hands trying to put them down to stop her fall.
 The treating physician diagnosed her with two herniated discs in her neck and bilateral carpal tunnel syndrome.
 She had both wrists operated on and underwent a two-level fusion in her neck.
 The doctors said that she would not be able to return to any work.
 The case was settled for about $1,025,000.